dan-danache/hubitat/ikea-zigbee-drivers/README.md

 * Health status (online / offline)

 ### Issues
-* On firmware `1.0.024`, the Hold / Release events don't work correctly on the Next and Prev buttons
+* The Hold / Release events don't work correctly on the Next and Prev buttons

 ### Device Pairing
 Follow the steps below in order to pair the Tradfri Shortcut Button with your Hubitat hub: